jbentley10/headless-wordpress-nextjs-template/README.md

 *Dependencies*
 1. First, install Local by Flywheel.
 To download Local, visit: https://localwp.com/
-2. Install dependencies using `npm install`.
+2. Install dependencies using `yarn`.
-3. Run the project with `npm run dev`.
+3. Run the project with `yarn dev`.